What Does Nursing Home Neglect Look Like?

 - Failure to provide food, clothing, shelter, or help with personal hygiene

 - Failure to provide medical care for physical and mental health needs

 - Failure to protect from health and safety hazards

 - Failure to provide the necessities of daily living

 This list is a starting point.
 If you have questions, if you feel something may be wrong, listen to your intuition.

-If you believe that a loved one may be the victim of nursing home neglect or elder abuse in Western Iowa or Nebraska, you should take action quickly and contact us at 402-934-5500 to set up a free consultation with Rich Hitz.
+If you believe that a loved one may be the victim of nursing home neglect or elder abuse in Western Iowa or Nebraska, you should take action quickly, call Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation.

 Retrieved from: "Nursing Home Abuse and Neglect" by Marya Sieminski, 8/28/2007